anabrid/lucidac-firmware/README.md

 For other tests, try `pio test --list-tests`.

+Hint: On some systems you have to run the tests with `sudo` while the regular uploading and monitoring does not require sudo.

 ## Using the actual TCP/IP main code
 Make sure the IP adress written in `src/main.cpp` is connectable for you (i.e. you are in the same network).